anantad/heartbeat-tactic-detection/README.md

 2. To parse Java program and collect all nodes such as class, declared methods, invoked methods and declared variables Java AST parser (supported by Eclipse JDT plugin) is used.
 After the above components are identified, we have analyzed the static structure among parsed AST nodes.

-B. Main Class : HBTAlgorithm.java
+B. Heartbet detection algorthim implementation class : HBTAlgorithm.java

 C. TestCases :